testcontainers/testcontainers-java/docs/supported_docker_environment/index.md

 ## Docker registry authentication

-Testcontainers will try to authenticate with registries using the following strategies in order:
+Testcontainers will try to authenticate to registries with supplied config using the following strategies in order:

 * Docker config
 	* At location specified in `DOCKER_CONFIG` or at `{HOME}/.docker/config.json`